Prof. Yufei Ding

 - (optional) Optimizing Compilers for Modern Architectures , by Randy Allen and Ken Kennedy.

-Each student will have 4 "slip days" to use over the quarter.
+Each student will have 4 "slip days" to use over the quarter (only for projects).
 Using a slip day allows one project to be turned in up to 24 hours after the deadline.
 Slip days are automatically applied by the TAs upon late assignment submission.
 Slip days can only be used in 24 hour increments: turning in an assignment 30 minutes late uses a slip day.
 If all slip days are expended, a late assignment will not be accepted.

 Please read this section carefully.